 ISCHEMIC STROKE / COMPLICATIONS

-- usually, the neurological deficit is maximal at the onset of the stroke and may improve in the following period (spontaneously or thanks to recanalization therapy)
+- typically, the neurological deficit is maximal at the onset of the ischemic stroke and may subsequently improve (either spontaneously or due to recanalization therapy)

-- however, stroke patients are at risk for a wide range of complications that can cause death or clinical deterioration, manifested by:
+- however, stroke patients are at risk of a variety of complications that may lead to death or clinical deterioration, manifested by:

-- deficit progression or appearance of new symptoms (new occlusion, progression of existing thrombosis, edema, hemorrhage)
+- progression of existing deficits or appearance of new symptoms (due to new occlusion, progression of existing thrombosis, edema, or hemorrhage)

 - quantitative or qualitative impairment of consciousness